ramirezlab/COVID-protein-drug-network/R-NetworkAnalysis/README.md

     length(lista)
 ```

-This results in 240 nodes which disconnect the graph.
+Using our dataset, this last fragment of code results in 240 nodes which disconnect the graph.

 ## References
 + Scardoni G, Laudanna C, Tosadori G, Fabbri F, Faizaan M. (2009) Analyzing biological network parameters with CentiScaPe.
 Bioinformatics. doi:10.1093/bioinformatics/btp517